Table of Contents

 Anti-fungal drugs called "azoles" are commonly used to treat Candida infections.
 Examples are Nizoral (ketoconazole), Diflucan (fluconazole), Sporanox (itraconazole), Vfend (voriconazole), or Noxafil (posaconazole).
 Pregnant women should not take these drugs by mouth because they may cause damage to the developing baby.
 Topical azoles used inside the vagina such as Monistat (miconazole) or Gyne-Lotrimin (clotrimazole) creams, however, are safe during pregnancy.

 In addition, several of the anti-fungal drugs interact with specific HIV medications, such as the protease inhibitor Norvir (ritonavir), and some non-nucleoside reverse transcriptase inhibitors, such as Sustiva (efavirenz), Viramune (nevirapine), Edurant (rilpivirine), and Intelence (etravirine).
-If you have questions about what anti-fungal drug to use and whether it will interact with your HIV drugs, talk to your health care provider.
+Talk to your health care provider before using anti-fungal drugs.

 Candidiasis can come back over and over again.
 Some health care providers prescribe anti-fungal drugs on a long-term basis, but this can lead to drug-resistant Candida that is more difficult to treat.